grilly86/jquery-knobby/readme.md

     $("input[type=number]").knobby();

-You can pass options to configure knobby - these are the default values:
+You can pass options to configure knobby - **the numbers given are the default values**:

     $(".high-pass").knobby({
         min:0,